Jettcodey/MedSQL-Reader/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add a Search, Save and Filter Function.
+- [ ] Add a Search, Edit/Save and Filter Function.
-- [ ] Make the Data Stored in "ZADDITIONALTEXT" more readable.
+- [ ] Make the Data Stored in "ZADDITIONALTEXT" more like in the Tomedo App.
-- [ ] Add the "ZPATIENT" Table to the Reader and connect the Data to the right Key.
+- [ ] Add the "ZPATIENT" Database to the Reader so u see the Name of the Patient your currently Viewing.
 - [ ] Make the Application more User-Friendly.

 See the [open issues](https://github.com/Jettcodey/MedSQL-Reader/issues) for a full list of proposed features (and known issues).